Rules for 2017

 We encourage artists to submit their best work at any price, and we offer this information simply to help your choices.

 Important dates and times:

-- Oct.
-3 – Artists notified of accepted works, online gallery is posted
+- by Oct.
+2 – Artists notified of accepted works, online gallery is posted

 We’ve kept the rules short and the process simple.
 We hope you’ll submit your best work and that you’ll benefit from the exposure and the sales.
 Good luck!